Russian tennis player arrested for sports corruption and fraud

 The 26-year-old is suspected of match-fixing in 2020 when she is alleged to have deliberately lost a doubles match in last year's Roland Garros tournament, according to the source.

-CNN is trying to reach a representative for Sizikova for commen, while the International Tennis Integrity Agency said it was a matter for the French police.
+CNN is trying to reach a representative for Sizikova for comment, while the International Tennis Integrity Agency said it was a matter for the French police.

 The Russian Tennis Federation told Russian state news agency TASS that it is awaiting documents on the case of the Russian tennis player's arrest.

 "This is a long-standing story.
 There is an organization that is investigating fixed-term matches, this story has been going on since October.
-Until the documents on it are released, we cannot do anything, we are waiting," Federation President Shamil Tarpishchev told TASS.
+Until the documents on it are released, we cannot do anything.
+We are waiting," Federation President Shamil Tarpishchev told TASS.

 TASS also reported that the Russian Embassy in France is taking the necessary measures to protect Sizikova's rights.